 The half-life of methamphetamine is approximately 10 hours.
 This means that after 10 hours, half of the ingested dose has been metabolized and removed from the bloodstream.

 After ingestion, meth enters your urine, sweat, blood, and hair.
 All hair and fluid samples can be tested for meth.
-However, urine testing is the most common and cost-effective type of drug test for methamphetamine.
+However, urine tests are the most common and cost-effective way of detecting methamphetamine.

 Meth will show up in your urine within an hour of ingesting the drug.
 A urine test can detect meth one to three days after the last use for occasional users, and seven to ten days for very heavy users.

 Meth typically leaves your bloodstream completely after 48 hours.
 However, blood tests may be able to detect it after three to four days in chronic users who ingest large doses.

 Meth remains in your saliva for one to four days after the last use.
 A cotton swab can collect oral fluid from your mouth for a saliva test.

 Meth reaches your hair follicles seven to ten days after use and remains in them for up to 90 days.
 However, a hair follicle test is typically more expensive than other methods of testing.
 Further, their results are more controversial as environmental contamination may cause false positives.